 And I'm just an average person, and I like my privacy.

-Everyone's, you know, medical privacy records, they will they'll no longer exist.
+Everyone's, you know, medical privacy records, they'll no longer exist.

-I didn't like it that the FBI had made public 302s where they're asking ridiculous questions about me.
+I didn't like it that the FBI had made public 302s where they were asking ridiculous questions about me as it related to the Russia, Russia, Russia, because they didn't, what?

-I mean, uh by that point, you know, the the ship had sailed.
+I mean, by that point, you know, the ship had sailed.

-Uh I know for a fact that a lot of us that were involved in exposing this abuse of power and corruption and the dirty dossier and and premeditated fraud on the Pfizer courts that we were unmasked.
+I know for a fact that a lot of us that were involved in exposing this abuse of power and corruption and the dirty dossier and premeditated fraud on the Pfizer courts, that we were unmasked.

 I know that happened too.